 Consideration #2: The Above and Below-the-Line Criteria

-Simply put, our Austin industrial design specialists explain the above and below-the-line criteria as detailed specifications of what each client expects from their design.
+Simply put, our product design specialists in Austin, Texas, explain the above and below-the-line criteria as detailed specifications of what each client expects from their design.
 The above-the-line criteria explain the characteristics and details of the qualities, aesthetics, and visual interface between the user and product, materials, ergonomics, and function.

 Essentially, the above-the-line is all about the physical and visual.